microsoft/live-share/docs/getting-started.md

 3. **Start a collaboration session**

      Open a folder, project, or solution, and simply click the "Share" button (VS) / status bar icon (VS Code) in your tool and an invite link will be automatically copied to your clipboard.
-When opened in a browser, this link allow others to join a new collaboration session that shares contents of these folders with them.
+When opened in a browser, this link allows others to join a new collaboration session that shares contents of these folders with them.

     > **Note:** You may be asked by your desktop firewall software to allow the Live Share agent to open a port the first time you share.
 Accepting this is entirely optional but enables a secured "direct mode" to improve performance when the person you are working with is on the same network as you are.
 See [changing the connection mode](#changing-the-connection-mode) for details.